Epistemic democracy: Diversity trumps ability

+Further, the critics highlight that when the theorem is stripped of its mathematical trappings, it reveals its inherent triviality.
+It is suggested that the theorem's conditions and implications are so narrowly defined as to be unrealistic when applied to the workings of actual democratic deliberation.
+By reframing the theorem with more realistic assumptions, these analyses expose the limitations of the original claims, often concluding that, contrary to the theorem's intentions, ability can indeed eclipse diversity.
+This rigorous scrutiny aims to demystify the purported complexity of the theorem, warning against its uncritical adoption in socio-political theories and advocating for a more discerning use of mathematics in the exploration of democratic processes.

 Many objections to the use of the diversity trumps ability theorem focus on assumption (3).
 Sometimes referred to as the oracle assumption, it requires that all problem solvers can recognise the best solution when made to think about it.
 Two challenges have confronted this assumption.
 The first is the issue of moral pluralism and the idea that participants may disagree on the best solution because they have different value commitments.
 The second is the issue of complexity and the idea that participants may disagree over the best solution, even if they agree on values, because political problems allow for multiple plausible interpretation.
-While the oracle assumption is therefore controversial, Jonathan Benson has argued that cognitive diversity may still have value even if not all deliberators can recognise the best solution, although it becomes unclear in such cases whether such diversity will always trump ability.
+While the oracle assumption is therefore controversial, it has been argued that cognitive diversity may still have value even if all deliberators cannot recognise the best solution, although it becomes unclear in such cases whether such diversity will always trump ability.

+Experimental models

-Experimental Models: Experimental models are inspired by the work of John Dewy and were introduced into the contemporary debate by Elizabeth Anderson.
+Experimental models are inspired by the work of John Dewey and were introduced into the contemporary debate by Elizabeth Anderson.
 Rather than rely on formal theorems as the previous arguments do, the experimental model instead sees the democratic institutions of regular elections as allowing for a process of trial-and-error learning.
 The idea is that when democratic governments enact a new policy, citizens will directly experience its results.
 Elections, petitions, and protests then give these citizens the opportunity to communicate their experiences back to policy makers, who can then use this information to reform the policy.
 Democratic procedures therefore offer important feedback mechanisms which allow policy makers to update and improve their policies over time.
 Anderson also argues that these procedures need to be inclusive so that all possible feedback can be considered.
-Differently situated citizens will have different experiences of social problems and public polices, and therefore an open and inclusive political process is required to make sure all of these distinctive contributions can be taken into account.
+Differently situated citizens will have different experiences of social problems and public policies, and therefore an open and inclusive political process is required to make sure all of these distinctive contributions can be taken into account.

 One issue concerning this model is the quality of the feedback signals provided by democratic elections, their frequency, and the extent that they may be affected by such things as voter ignorance or irrationality.
-There has also been debate over the extent to which Anderson’s Dewy inspired model is consistent with Dewy’s own democratic theory.
+There has also been debate over the extent to which Anderson's Dewey inspired model is consistent with Dewey's own democratic theory.